quantum-tinkerer/MeanFi/README.md

 ## Density APIs

 - `meanfi.density_matrix(...)`
   Computes the fixed-filling density matrix.
-The chemical potential is solved internally with safeguarded Newton steps and bisection fallback while reusing the adaptive quadrature cache.
+The chemical potential is solved internally with safeguarded Newton steps and bisection fallback; the implementation dispatches to the finite-temperature quadrature backend or the zero-temperature simplicial backend depending on `kT`.
 - `meanfi.density_matrix_at_mu(...)`
-  Computes the density matrix at an explicit chemical potential.
+  Computes the density matrix at an explicit chemical potential with the same temperature-dependent backend dispatch.

 Both APIs return error estimates together with runtime statistics.